 Food delivery startups

-The ghost kitchen model offers an affordable way for aspiring restaurateurs to get their businesses off the ground.
+The model of ghost kitchens for rent is an affordable way for aspiring restaurateurs to get their businesses off the ground.
 This model is an appealing option for those who want to open a low-risk food business and focus on expanding their customer base.

 Food delivery startups who are strapped for cash can use delivery-only ghost kitchens to operate with a lower startup cost than traditional restaurants and can even be managed from home.
 With a ghost kitchen, you’ll be able to prepare and package your food in advance and then sell it through a delivery service or online platform.